delight-dev/delight-dev.github.io/Api/Types/ElementSize.md

 title: ElementSize
 parent: Types
 grand_parent: API
-nav_order: 39
+nav_order: 40
 ---

 # ElementSize

 ## Description

-Represents size in pixels or percentage.
+Represents size in pixels or percentage of an element.